 Perennials are a staple of the garden, and each year they come back to impress us with their floral display.
 I look forward to the spectacular blooms on my perennials every year, as do many of you.
 Creating consistent colors in the garden can be a challenge.
 Perhaps your garden is full of spring-blooming perennials that look gorgeous in May, but those blooms soon fade, leaving you little color to enjoy in summer.
 You can solve this problem by planting long-blooming perennials.
 Here are a few plants to count on for long-lasting color.

-Hardy geraniums come in wide varieties.
+Hardy Geraniums come in many varieties.
 Some are known for their scented foliage, while others are grown for their flowers.
-‘Rozanne’ is a sterile hybrid considered the longest blooming geranium on the market.
+‘Rozanne’ is a sterile hybrid considered the longest-blooming geranium on the market.
 I’ve grown this variety for several years and am amazed by the long bloom time.
-It begins blooming in June and continues until the first frost, which can be November during a warm fall.
+It begins blooming in June and continues until the first frost, which can be in November during a warm fall.
 An advantage of being sterile is the plant doesn’t produce seeds, giving it the energy to continue making flowers.
 ‘Rozanne’ does best in the full-part sun with moist soil.
 It can tolerate drier soil but will be less vigorous.
 Some gardeners cut back the plant in midsummer, as the foliage tends to sprawl.
 ‘Rozanne’ is an exceptional groundcover, growing about 18 inches tall and 36 inches wide.
 You will often find ‘Rozanne’ planted near taller perennials or roses.

 This classic rudbeckia is known and loved by gardeners around the country.
 The tight clumps of foliage give way to daisy-shaped flowers in mid-late summer.
 In my garden, these begin blooming in late July, lasting until the end of September.
 ‘Goldsturm’ is an excellent choice if you need some late-season color when many perennials are winding down for the season.
 This variety does best in areas with full sun and good airflow.
 ‘Goldsturm’ will spread by seed, but not aggressively.